jwelch37/Jack-Welch-Portfolio/docs/Labs/L02/index.md

 Here are the print details and G-code uploaded to the usb drive.
 <img src="SC6.png" width="15%" alt="details">  <img src="SC7.png" width="35%" alt="details2">

+## Print: ##

+We use PETG to print on print #13.
+I print with Saniyah Wilson, Ethan Minton, and Nicholas Brady.
+We started by loading the usb and it immediately gave an error message that the material loaded on the G-code was not what was loaded on the printer.
+This confused us because we had made sure that PETG was loaded in the printer, but we paused to double check, in that time the error message had went away and allowed us to initiate the print.